 And remember, the more your students emotionally engage with what they are learning the more their earning will STICK.

 History of Notebooking

 Although you might think of notebooking as kind of a “new” thing, people have been keeping notebooks for hundreds of years.
 In fact, Leonardo da Vinci used his famous notebooks for writing and drawing everything from the anatomy of the cadavers he studied and machinery he invented to lists of the clothes he owned.
 Interestingly, he also wrote in his notebooks from right to left instead of the traditional left to right.
 Others over the centuries carried what were commonly called “pocket notebooks” to jot down their ideas and observations.

 Lewis and Clark kept notebooks of the native people they met and maps of rivers and mountains, sketched animals and plants they had never seen before as they explored the Louisiana Purchase.
-As they finished each notebook, they sealed it up and sent it to President Thomas Jefferson, who also kept a notebook.
-President Jefferson, upon getting up in the morning, recorded the rain, wind speed, and temperature, along with details of various flora and fauna he encountered.
+As they finished each notebook, they sealed it up and sent it to President Thomas Jefferson.
+He also kept a notebook, by the way.
+Upon getting up in the morning, Pres.
+Jefferson recorded the rain, wind speed, and temperature, along with details of various flora and fauna he encountered.

 Other famous notebook-keepers included Pablo Picasso, Ludwig van Beethoven, Thomas Edison, and Albert Einstein.